 Although Kansas has a unique business environment where small-to-medium sized businesses thrive, larger companies in the state also require talented HR departments to ensure the recruitment and retention of talented employees.

 The daily work of human resources professionals varies based on factors such as company size and industry type.
-The following job descriptions give a detailed glimpse into the daily work of Kansas’s HR professionals (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+The following job descriptions give a detailed glimpse into the daily work of Kansas’s HR professionals (Shown for illustrative purposes only):

 Human Resources Manager, Leiszler Oil Co. – Job duties include the development and maintenance of store training programs and reference manuals, conducting exit interviews, and overseeing employee benefit programs.